 New York State Attractions

 Everybody puts a trip to New York City on their bucket lists but many completely miss out on the rest of the area.
-New York State has it all from stunning beaches, wild and rugged national parks, there’s castles and hot springs, some incredibly charming small towns.
+New York State has it all from stunning beaches, wild and rugged national parks, there’s castles and hot springs, some incredibly charming small towns in upstate New York.
 Oh and the wineries and foodie experiences in the markets and farm shops I could go on forever.

 New York State or as it is nicknamed “the Empire State” deserves a visit or better yet a New York State Road trip.
 From upper New York State that borders on Canada with Niagara Falls, a visit to the Capital of New York State – Albany (bet many of you didn’t realize that).
 Don’t miss Ithaca or the Erie Canal and how about Buffalo?